plockaby/clone-push/README.md

 file is placed under `/tmp` before deployment and then removed after deployment.

-* **deploy:username,archive,path**
+* **deploy**

-Takes an archive and untars it into the given path as the given user on the hostnames in the given list.
-This task is usually called by the *live* task but this is the task that should be overridden when one wants to run something on each host when deploying.
-The hostname can be found in `env.host_string`.
+Deploys a tar file to a remote host.
+By default this will deploy the created archive and ask for the host to which to deploy using the configured user.
+Normally this task will be called by _live_ and _clone_ rather than directly.
+The arguments that can be used when calling this method directly include:
+`archive_name`, `remote_user`, `remote_path`, and `check_for_tag`.
+This task
+expects the host to be defined in `env.host_string`.

 * **clone**